top of page

 Karen Nicol – Couture Creatures

 In 2010 Karen was offered a gallery show in the West End of London and needed a subject which would allow her to show off the wonderful diversity and wealth of mark making abilities of embroidery, but telling a story which would hold together as a whole and that was recognisably hers.
 She decided to embroider animals and clothe them in couture skins: nearly 200 creatures later she still sells all she can do.
-She will talk about the vast array of fabrics, techniques and stories behind this work and the strange characters that have taken shape under her machine needle.
+Karen talks about the vast array of fabrics, techniques and stories behind this work and the strange characters that have taken shape under her machine needle.
+Read more here.

 Monday 8th July